-- Short-term soil infiltration rate should be 2.4 inches per hour, or less, to a depth of 2.5 times the maximum design pond water depth, or a minimum of 6 feet below the base of the infiltration facility.
+- Measured (initial) soil infiltration rate should be 9 inches per hour, or less.
 This infiltration rate is also typical for soil textures that possess sufficient physical and chemical properties for adequate treatment, particularly for soluble pollutant removal.
-It is comparable to the textures represented by Hydrologic Group B and C. Long-term infiltration rates up to 2.0 inches per hour can also be considered, if the infiltration receptor is not a sole-source aquifer, and in the judgment of the site professional, the treatment soil has characteristics comparable to those considered suitable for treatment (see description later in this section) to control target pollutants. - Cation exchange capacity (CEC) of the treatment soil must be ≥5 milliequivalents CEC/100 g dry soil (USEPA Method 9081).
+It is comparable to the textures represented by Hydrologic Group B and C. Design (long-term) infiltration rates up to 3.0 inches per hour can also be used with approval by Thurston County, if the infiltration receptor is not a sole-source aquifer, and in the judgment of the site professional, the treatment soil has characteristics comparable to those considered suitable for treatment (see description later in this section) to control target pollutants. - Cation exchange capacity (CEC) of the treatment soil must be ≥5 milliequivalents CEC/100 g dry soil (USEPA Method 9081).
 Consider empirical testing of soil sorption capacity, if practicable.
 Ensure that soil CEC is sufficient for expected pollutant loadings, particularly heavy metals.
 CEC values of >5 meq/100g are expected in loamy sands, according to Rawls et al. Lower CEC content may be considered if it is based on a soil loading capacity determination for the target pollutants that is accepted by Thurston County. - Depth of suitable treatment soil used for infiltration treatment must be a minimum of 18 inches.
 If native soils cannot meet the treatment criteria of this section, soils may be amended or an engineered soil (minimum depth of 18 inches) may be used.
 See BMP LID.08 Bioretention in Volume V for an acceptable engineered soil for runoff treatment. - Organic content of the treatment soil (ASTM D 2974): Organic matter can increase the sorptive capacity of the soil for many pollutants.
 The site professional shall evaluate whether the organic matter content is sufficient for control of the target pollutant(s).
-Generally, a minimum organic content of 10% by weight is required to meet treatment requirements. - Waste fill materials shall not be used as infiltration soil media nor should such media be placed over uncontrolled or non-engineered fill soils. - Engineered soils may be used to meet infiltration BMP design criteria in Volume V and the performance goals in Minimum Requirement 6 (Runoff Treatment; Volume I).
+A minimum organic content of 1.0% is necessary.

+- Waste fill materials shall not be used as infiltration soil media nor should such media be placed over uncontrolled or non-engineered fill soils. - Engineered soils may be used to meet infiltration BMP design criteria in Volume V and the performance goals in Core Requirement #6 (Runoff Treatment; Volume I).
 BMP LID.08 Bioretention provides an acceptable engineered soil specification for runoff treatment.
 Use of alternate engineered soils must be accepted by the County, and requires field performance evaluation(s), using acceptable protocols, to determine effectiveness, feasibility, and acceptability.

-Also note that although infiltration is one of the preferred methods for disposing of excess stormwater, and may be required to meet Minimum Requirement #7 - Flow Control, infiltration may be regulated by the Department of Ecology and the Underground Injection Control (UIC) Program (WAC 173-218) if an injection device, such as a dry well or trench with distribution pipe is used.
+Also note that although infiltration is one of the preferred methods for disposing of excess stormwater, and may be required to meet Core Requirement #7 - Flow Control, infiltration may be regulated by the Department of Ecology and the Underground Injection Control (UIC) Program (WAC 173-218) if an injection device, such as a dry well or trench with distribution pipe is used.
 Additional information and requirements on UIC and how it applies to infiltration and stormwater management is included in Volume V, Section 3.1.3.

-2.3.2 Site Suitability and Analysis Procedures
+Site Suitability and Analysis Procedures